Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 Before I launch into a description of the final part of this adventure, I think it's useful to go over some background information.

-## Barzilai's Master Plan
+## Barzilai's Desperation Move

-As mentioned waaay back in the first parts of this series, Barzilai Thrune's master plan is to become a "genius loci", a powerful spirit tied to a specific place.
-This would make him epic-level and immortal, an eternal feature of the area where Kintargo now stands.
-He used a ritual given to him by Mephistopheles for the purpose - he enacted it somewhere in Adventure 02.

-The ritual had him remove his own heart and tie his life essence to the land.
-Barzilai will become a genius loci after he dies of natural causes, having lived the whole remainder of his natural life in the region.
-Those details are very important, as is typical on diabolical contracts.
-Should Barzilai die before his appointed time, he will spend the intervening years being tortured in Hell before he can become an epic level spirit.
-So you can see why he's very interested in preserving his life at this moment.
+As we say back in the background for Adventure 01, Barzilai's ritual to become a genius loci will only work as planned if he dies a natural death from old age.
+So he very much wants to keep on living.

 As soon as he sees he's lost the upper hand in the rebellion (at Authority 0), the dictator will turtle up in the Temple of Asmodeus, and will order its high